 • Improved cardiovascular health.

 What’s more, you can add various additions to your rehydration package for more benefits.
 You can choose to include vitamins such as B, B-12, C, and D, anti-nausea medication to ease vomiting, or anti-heartburn medication to ease symptoms of acid reflux.
+In certain conditions, you may need more fluids to stay hydrated and prevent dehydration.

 Products Related To This Post: